ErnSur/QuickEye-Utility/Packages/com.quickeye.utility/OneAsset/README.md

 ## Embedding this code in a package
 To avoid collisions with other packages with this code:
 - Make sure you delete the .meta files- use different guids for the scripts.
-- Encapsulate it with a assembly definition files or change the namespaces
+- Change the name of assembly definition files and change the namespaces
-- Update absolute paths to icons in _OneAsset/Editor/UI/SingletonGUI.cs_
+- Update absolute paths to icons in _OneAsset/Editor/UI/LoadableAssetGUI.cs_